awalkaday/exhibition/README.md

 # Simulations of a 3D Exhibition

-A first-of-its-kind exhibition to be moved along with its visitors from the virtual to the physical world at __Hectolitre__, September 4 - 6, 2025.
+A two-in-one exhibition walking its first steps in the minds of its visitors, from the virtual to the physical world, at __Hectolitre__ for three days.

-Mark your calendars in advance of an OPEN DOORS exhibition showcasing black-and-white photos shot by __daqhris__ during __Brussels Art Week__.
+Mark your calendars for an OPEN DOORS exhibition of black-and-white photos shot by __daqhris__, showcased during __Brussels Art Week__ from September 4 - 6, 2025.